choiyhking/manual/jetson_nano_kernel_rebuild.md

-# Enable KVM module, GIC on Jetson Nano

-How to rebuild the kernel to activate KVM and GIC on the NVIDIA Jetson Nano
+# How to rebuild the kernel to activate KVM and GIC on the NVIDIA Jetson Nano

 original reference: https://github.com/lattice0/jetson_nano_kvm